Kremlin blames vaccine hesitancy as Delta variant drives Moscow surge

 Several Russian officials and members of the business elite, as well as some members of the public, have already been securing third and fourth doses of Sputnik V, Reuters reported in April.

-The question of how long a vaccine offers protection against COVID-19 will be vital as countries gauge when or whether revaccination will be needed, and Russia’s findings will be closely watched.
-(This story corrects paragraph 9 to restore date of June 2 originally given)

-Reporting by Gleb Stolyarov, Dmitry Antonov; Writing by Olzhas Auyezov and Polina Ivanova; Editing by Andrew Osborn and Kevin Liffey
+Reporting by Gleb Stolyarov, Dmitry Antonov and Vladimir Soldatkin; Writing by Olzhas Auyezov and Polina Ivanova; Editing by Andrew Osborn and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.